-If you’ve seen a Scandinavia movie or TV show (usually the crime ones), you will have seen one of the famous Nordic and Norwegian sweaters I’m about to talk about in this post.
-I like to refer to them as Norwegian sweaters, but to be fair, I can’t really take credits from the Danish (or the Swedes) on this topic (which is why I should be referring to them as Scandinavian or Nordic sweaters).
+If you’ve seen a Scandinavian movie or TV show (usually the crime ones), you will have seen one of the famous Nordic and Norwegian sweaters I’m about to talk about in this post.
+I like to refer to them as Norwegian sweaters, but to be fair, I can’t really take credits from the Danes (or the Swedes) on this topic (which is why I should be referring to them as Scandinavian or Nordic sweaters).

 Naturally, I own a few of these sweaters myself.
 Scandinavian and Norwegian sweaters are trademarked by being knitted wool sweaters, intended to keep you warm through the freezing winters we have up here.
-But, they have also become quite fashionable, and now everyone and their grandma wants one.
+But, they have also become quite fashionable, and now everyone and their grandma wants one (literally).
 I have noticed, because every time I wear the one my sister knitted for me on Instagram (pictured below) I get DM’s asking me where it’s from.

+Now before I break down some of the most popular Norwegian and Scandinavian knitted sweaters for you, you might be wondering how you can go about knitting one yourself (if you are a knitter, of course).
 If you want to knit your own Norwegian or Scandinavian sweater, this is the book of knitting patterns you need!